AndrewMurd/MyGolfr/README.md

 # MyGolfr

-Golf Tracking Web App using Angular
+Golf Tracking Web App using Angular for Frontend and Node.js for Backend